 Take it from someone who NO LONGER suffers from chronic IBS – it’s not about how hard you try.
+Even thought that feels SO unfair.

 Like you, I did all the things: